Innovation Ignite Funding

 Chris Racine – The FRST Tool: Assessing Risk of Violent Behavior in ED Patients – MaineHealth | Innovation Center

-IGNITE FUND
+IGNITE FUNDING

 Peter Brooks, PhD – Faculty Scientist III, MaineHealth Institute for Research